RaiFinance/skystrife-public/README.md

 ## Steps

-1. Install latest forge using `foundryup` (see [foundry docs](https://book.getfoundry.sh/getting-started/installation))
+1. `yarn install` install all dependencies
-2. Run `pnpm` in the base directory to install all dependencies and compile contracts.
+2. Run `pnpm install` in the base directory to install all dependencies and compile contracts.
 3. Run `pnpm dev` to start your local node, deploy contracts, and start the client.

 # Using Local MUD